 Old Spanish Days is one big colorful party.
 This year, it begins on July 31 and ends on August 3rd, 2014.
 The parade is on Friday, August 1st.

-Aside from the parade explore he markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
+Aside from the parade, you can explore the markets, enjoy parties and concerts, rodeos, regional food and wine, and shopping.
 For architecture lovers, be sure to take a tour of the courthouse and the Old Mission Santa Barbara.

-And don’t forget, Santa Barbara is known as the American Riviera – you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere, or just enjoy the million dollar views from a outdoor table at one of the harbor cafes.
+And don’t forget, Santa Barbara is known as the American Riviera – you can go swimming, surfing, and play volleyball on some of the most pristine beaches anywhere, or just enjoy the million-dollar views from an outdoor table at one of the harbor cafes.

 VIVA LA FIESTA!